python/cpython/Doc/library/functions.rst

    :func:`getattr` except that the *type* itself is skipped.

-   The ``__mro__`` attribute of the *type* lists the method resolution search order used by both func:`getattr` and :func:`super`.
+   The ``__mro__`` attribute of the *type* lists the method resolution search order used by both :func:`getattr` and :func:`super`.
 The attribue is dynamic and can change whenever the inheritance hierarchy is updated.

-   If the second argument is omitted the super object returned is unbound.
+   If the second argument is omitted, the super object returned is unbound.
 If the second argument is an object, ``isinstance(obj, type)`` must be true.
 If the second argument is a type, ``issubclass(type2, type)`` must be true (this is useful for classmethods).